jts272/pp5-retro-replay/README.md

 We will explore the techniques employed expand the client's reach as an e-commerce entity with a well-defined target market.

+### Unique constraints

+Unlike a typical e-commerce store that has multiple given stock items that are readily replenished, each item sold in the store is unique.
+As each item is a single piece, the system had to be built from the ground up to accommodate for this.

+When an order goes through, any associated order items are flagged as sold.
+This affects how the product listing can be found.
+The homepage shows the four most recently added products to the store, which may include sold products.
+This creates a sense of urgency for first time visitors by giving the notion that stock is limited.
+All sold products can then be found in their own section.
+This keeps all site links easily accessible, without cluttering the customer's searches for available items.

 ---

 ## Agile methodologies